how important is this?

 If you are visiting the site for the first time, this section will explain adaptive expertise.

 Unexpected events cause the most trouble.
-These problems require a different kind of problem solving skill because you have never had the chance to rehearse a solution.
-You must adapt in the moment, this is the essence of adaptive expertise.
+These challenges require a different kind of skill because you have never had the chance to rehearse a solution.
+You must adapt in the moment, this is adaptive expertise.

-Back in 2008 I worked with Sky TV selling subscriptions in Reading, it was hard work and I met a lot of people everyday.
-So I have been called into the manager’s office so we can discuss my performance.
+Back in 2008 I worked with Sky TV selling subscriptions in Reading, it was good hard work and I met many people everyday.
+In the manager’s office we are discussing my performance.
 By the end of the meeting I had two new trainees to care for: Pat and Keiron.
 I took my responsibility very seriously.

 By the end of training I had done everything I could.
 They knew the product so well they could discuss with engineers.
 They delivered the script fluidly and with personality.
 They were ready.